Language

 Portfolio Projection

-Use sliders for quick adjustments or type exact values in the input fields
+Use the sliders for quick adjustments or type exact values in the input fields

 Lean FIRE assumes 70% of your expenses, Fat FIRE assumes 150%